kayaman/magj-learn/src/content/docs/aws/mla/plan/domain3/automate-deployment.md

 **Domain 3: Deployment and Orchestration of ML Workflows**
 :::

-## Continuous Integration and Continuous Delivery
+## Continuous Integration and Continuous Deployment

 ### Introduction to MLOps